-If I forget my goal I can be but confused, unsure of what I am, and thus conflicted in my actions.
+If I forget my goal, I can be but confused, unsure of what I want, and thus conflicted in my actions.
 No one can serve contradicting goals and serve them well.
 Nor can he function without deep distress and great depression.
-(W-pII.257.1:1-3)
+(W‑257.1:1-3)

 We hardly think of “conflicted actions” as a Course concept.
 Surprisingly, however, Jesus mentioned it a number of different times.
 I’ve put in boldface the references to conflicted behavior in the following passages:

-You can choose to do conflicting things, either simultaneously or successively.
-This produces conflicted behavior.
-(T-2.VI.5:2-3)
+You can will to do conflicting things, either simultaneously or successively.
+This produces conflicting behavior.
+(T‑2.IX.6:3‑4)

-Your mind is therefore split, and your behavior inevitably becomes erratic.
-(T-2.VI.5:9)
+Your will is split, and your behavior inevitably becomes erratic.
+(T‑2.IX.8:2)

-Errors of this kind produce some very erratic behavior, which usually point up an underlying unwillingness to co-operate [with Jesus].
-(Urtext)
+Errors of this kind produce some very erratic behavior, which usually points up an underlying unwillingness to cooperate [with Jesus].
+(T‑2.VIII.2:3)

 It is absolutely essential that you understand completely that behavior is erratic until a firm commitment to one or the other [light or darkness] is made.
-(Urtext version of T-3.II.1:4)
+(T‑3.IV.2:1)

-You still search for many goals simultaneously, and this…must produce chaotic behavior.
-(Urtext)
+They still search for many gods simultaneously, and this goal confusion, especially given a very strong will, must produce chaotic behavior.
+(T‑4.VII.8:5)

 Nevertheless, you are perfectly stable as God created you.
-In this sense, when your behavior is unstable, you are disagreeing with God’s idea of your creation.
-(T-3.V.3:4-5)
+In this sense, when your behavior is unstable, you are obviously disagreeing with God’s idea of the creation.
+(T‑3.VII.4:3-4)

 Thus, when we are torn between the two sides of our mind, the result is that our behavior is conflicted (3 refs.), erratic (3), unpredictable (1), chaotic (1), and unstable (1).
 The simple reason is that one moment we are expressing one side of our minds and the next moment the other.
 We have probably never noticed this concept in the Course.
 Yet now that we see it there, can we not observe it as well in our behavior?
 Isn’t it true that our actions tend to swing between expressing our spirit and our ego?
 Isn’t our behavior in fact conflicted and even somewhat erratic?
 And isn’t this extremely uncomfortable?